National Labour Organisation

-The National Labour Organisation, also known as the National Labour Committee or simply as National Labour, was a British political group formed after the 1931 creation of the National Government to co-ordinate the efforts of the supporters of the government who had come from the Labour Party.
-The party leaders were Ramsay MacDonald (1931–1937) and his son Malcolm MacDonald (1937–1945).
+The National Labour Organisation, also known simply as National Labour, was formed in 1931 by supporters of the National Government in Britain who had come from the Labour Party.
+Its leaders were Ramsay MacDonald (1931–1937) and his son Malcolm MacDonald (1937–1945).

-The most prominent Labour Party member involved in the government was the Prime Minister Ramsay MacDonald.
-National Labour sponsored parliamentary candidates, but it did not consider itself a full political party as it had no policy distinctive from that of the government which it supported.
+The most prominent member was the Prime Minister Ramsay MacDonald.
+National Labour sponsored parliamentary candidates, but did not consider itself a political party as it had no policy distinctive from that of the government which it supported.

 After Ramsay MacDonald's death, the group continued in existence under his son Malcolm until it was wound up on the eve of the 1945 general election; its newsletter ceased publication two years later.

 History

 1931 general election

 After Prime Minister Ramsay MacDonald formed a National Government with the Conservative and Liberal parties to implement spending cuts rejected by the Labour Party, he and his supporters were expelled from the party.
 He also received no support from any of the Constituency Labour Parties or major trade unions affiliated with the Trades Union Congress.

 The sudden decision to call a general election in October 1931 left MacDonald and the other Labour supporters with the difficult job of organising their own re-elections without any form of organisation.
 Preparations had been started on 19 September and by early October National Labour supporters had a list of 34 seats which they wanted to fight: 14 out of 15 sitting National Labour MPs wished to fight for re-election and a further ten candidates were ready to stand in other seats.
 The group thought that a further ten candidates could easily be found.